 - facial numbness

 Coronary arteries provide blood to the heart.
-When the blood supply to the heart is limited, it can cause angina and heart attack.
+When the blood supply to the heart falls, it can cause angina and heart attack.

 - extreme anxiety

 Renal arteries supply blood to the kidneys.
-If the blood supply becomes limited, there is a serious risk of developing chronic kidney disease.
+If the blood supply becomes limited, chronic kidney disease may develop.

-The person with renal artery blockage may experience:
+Someone with renal artery blockage significant enough to cause chronic kidney disease may experience:

 - loss of appetite

 These arteries supply blood to the arms, legs, and pelvis.